Policy and Procedure #407.0 Accessibility

 4.1 Personalized Transportation Plan

 A written plan detailing the individualized transportation assistance needs required by a student with respect to boarding, securement and de-boarding, as well as any relevant medical information.
-A Personalized Transportation Plan is developed by Student Transportation Services based on required transportation forms and additional documentation provided by Student Services.
+Student Transportation Services formulates a Personalized Transportation Plan based on the information derived from necessary transportation forms and additional documentation provided by Student Services.

 5. Contact